-To confirm the intention to seek NHMRC approval for a clinical practice guideline, the developer must submit the first progress report approximately six months (and not later than three months) before the draft guideline is released for public consultation (progress report template available at http://www.nhmrc.gov.au/guidelines/resources-guideline-developers).
+To confirm the intention to seek NHMRC approval for a clinical practice guideline, the developer must submit the first progress report approximately 6 months (and not later than 3 months) before the draft guideline is released for public consultation.

 NHMRC will inform the developer in writing if any major issues or gaps in the development process are identified within 4-8 weeks from receipt of the progress report.